telegie/libvpx-binaries/README.md

 For wasm, in WSL:

+This has to happen in a repository cloned through WSL to have linux newlines.

 Install emcc for WSL, not use the version installed for Windows.

 Install perl: apt install perl